dustinpfister/blog_posts/_posts/canvas-example-game-flappy-collector-idle.md

 categories: canvas
 layout: post
 id: 594
-updated: 2020-01-22 09:44:51
+updated: 2020-01-22 09:58:39
-version: 1.1
+version: 1.2
 ---

-This [canvas examples](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial) will be a more advanced version of the canvas example that I worked out that is a kind of flappy bird clone of sorts.
+This [canvas examples](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial) will be a more advanced version of the [canvas example that I worked out that is a kind of flappy bird clone of sorts](/2020/01/16/canvas-example-game-flappy-collector/).
+In that post I made a canvas game example that is the basic ide of flappy bird where I just want to have a display object constantly drop down that is countered by the action of a player clicking or tapping the canvas.

 <!-- more -->